ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 The role of transparency service can be decomposed into several major functions.
 The most important is maintaining a ledger, the verifiable data structure that records claims, and enforcing a registration policy.
 It also maintains a service key, which is used to endorse the state of the ledger in receipts.
 All TS MUST expose standard endpoints for registration of claims and receipt issuance, which is described in [Section 9.1].
 Each TS also defines its registration policy, which MUST apply to all entries in the ledger.

 The combination of ledger, identity, registration policy evaluation, and registration endpoint constitute the trusted part of the TS.
 Each of these components SHOULD be carefully protected against both external attacks and internal misbehavior by some or all of the operators of the TS.
-For instance, the code for policy evaluation, ledger extension and endorsement may be protected by running in a TEE; the ledger may be replicated and a consensus algorithm such as PBFT be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.
+For instance, the code for policy evaluation, ledger extension and endorsement may be protected by running in a TEE; the ledger may be replicated and a consensus algorithm such as PBFT may be used to protect against malicious or vulnerable replicas; threshold signatures may be use to protect the service key, etc.

 Beyond the trusted components, transparency services may operate additional endpoints for auditing, for instance to query for the history of claims made by a given issuer and feed.
 Implementations of TS SHOULD avoid using the service identity and extending the ledger in auditing endpoints; as much as practical, the ledger SHOULD contain enough evidence to re-construct verifiable proofs that the results returned by the auditing endpoint are consistent with a given state of the ledger.

-### Service identity, attestaion, and keying
+### Service identity, attestation, and keying

-We assume that all TS have a public service identity, which must be known by verifiers when validating a receipt, and may have a corresponding private service key.
-This identity should be stable for the lifetime of the ledger, so that all receipts remain valid.
-TS operators MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the ledger algorithm they use for their receipt supports it.
+Every TS MUST have a public service identity, associated with public/private key pairs for signing on behalf of the service.
+In particular, this identity must be known by verifiers when validating a receipt

+This identity should be stable for the lifetime of the service, so that all receipts remain valid and consistent.
+The TS operator MAY use a distributed identifier as their public service identity if they wish to rotate their keys, if the ledger algorithm they use for their receipt supports it.
 Other types of cryptographic identities, such as parameters for non-interactive zero-knowledge proof systems, may also be used in the future.

-#### Attestability of service identity

-Enabling remote authentication of the hardware platforms and software TCB that run the transparency service.

-  Hardware attestation report, binding a public key for receipt verification to the long-term transparency service identity.

-  RATS? proof-of-work?
+The TS SHOULD provide evidence that it is securely implemented and operated.
+This additional evidence SHOULD be recorded in the ledger and presented on demand to verifiers and auditors.

+For example, consider a TS implemented using a set of replicas, each running within its own hardware-protected trusted execution environments (TEEs).
+Each replica SHOULD provide a recent attestation report for its TEE, binding their hardware platform to the software that runs the transparency service, the long-term public key of the service, and the key used by the replica for signing receipts.
+This attestation evidence SHOULD be supplemented with transparency receipts for the software and configuration of the service, as measured in its attestation report.

 ### Registration policies